 - (3) Airport Noise Zone C. - a.
 Location.
-Airport Noise Zone C consists of that area of land located between the Airport Noise Zone B and the 2020 Composite 55 DNL contour line (as determined in the FAR Part 150 Study in effect, exclusive of Airport Noise Zone A/Airport Property, adopted FAR Part 150 Study for SWFIA (2006) and identified in Appendix C. - Restrictions.
+Airport Noise Zone C consists of that area of land located between the Airport Noise Zone B and the 2020 Composite 55 DNL contour line (as determined in the FAR Part 150 Study in effect, exclusive of Airport Noise Zone A/Airport Property. adopted FAR Part 150 Study for SWFIA (2006) and identified in Appendix C. - Restrictions.
 This zone allows any use permitted by this chapter.
 This zone requires formal notification in accord with section 34-1004(c). - (4) Airport Noise Zone D. - a.
 Location.
 Airport Noise Zone D consists of that area of landis located southeast of Airport Noise Zone C and represented encompassing the area designated for Flight Training associated with the planned south parallel runway per the FAR Part 150 Study in effect.
-This zone comprises the area within a half mile of the expected centerline of the training pattern depicted in the FAR Part 150 Study in effect adopted FAR Part 150 Study for SWFIA (2006) and identified in Appendix C. - Restrictions.
+This zone comprises the area within a half mile of the expected centerline of the training pattern depicted in the FAR Part 150 Study in effectadopted FAR Part 150 Study for SWFIA (2006) and identified in Appendix C. - Restrictions.
 This zone allows any use permitted by this chapter.
-This zone requires formal notification in accord with section 34-1004(c). - (c) Noise zone notification.
-Noise Zones B, C and D require formal notification that the property is within a particular Airport Noise Zone and may be subject to aircraft noise and overflights.
-Formal notification is provided by recording a Notice in the official County records that sets forth the legal description of the 2020 Composite DNL noise contours and the flight training overflight area as defined in the Federal Regulations, Part 150 Noise Compatibility Study for the SWFIA (2006).
+This zone requires formal notification in accord with section 34-1004(c). - (c) Noise zone nNotification of potential noise impact.
+Noise Zones B, C and D require formal notification that the property is within a particular Airport Noise Zone and may be subject to noises created by and incidental to the operation of the airportaircraft noise and overflights.
+Formal nNotification is provided by public notice and by disclosure, as follow:

+(1) Public notice.
+The Airport Noisie Zones are identified as Zoning Overlay Districts on Lee County Zoning Map available online at leegis.leegov.com/LeeSpInS/ and shall be available for public inquiry at Lee County Port Authority offices. recording a Notice in the official County records that sets forth the legal description of the 2020 Composite DNL noise contours and the flight training overflight area as defined in the Federal Regulations, Part 150 Noise Compatibility Study for the SWFIA (2006).